StefanoAnzolut/business-guide/source/account/attachments.rst

 - Select the signed document, signature protocol (for Enterprise customers) or both to be attached to the e-mail

-- Slide the switch below the selected documents to the right if you want your members to decide when to add attachments
+- If you also slide the switch below the selected documents to the right, your members will be able to decide themselves when setting up a signature invitation

-- When setting up a signature invitation, they'll need to tick the box to attach the documents

-      •	**Example 1:** Let's say you select both signed document and signature protocol in your admin settings and tick the box to let your members decide.
-In this case, your members can decide if they want to send along both documents.
-They can't choose which ones.
+      •	**Example 1:** Let's say you select both the signed document and signature protocol in your admin settings and slide the switch to the right to let your members decide.
+In this case, your members can untick the checkbox not to attach these documents to the e-mail.
+They can't choose only one document.

-      •	**Example 2:** Let's say you select only the signed document and don't tick the box to let your members decide.
-In this case, recipients will get the signed document with the confirmation e-mail.
+      •	**Example 2:** Let's say you select only the signed document and don't slide the switch to the right.
+In this case, the signed document will be attached to the e-mail.
 Your members won't be able to change this.